What caused the financial crisis that is still reverberating through the global economy? Ask a bunch of economists, and you’ll get a Babel of answers.

 It was the banks, the Fed, too much regulation, too little regulation, Fannie and Freddie, moral hazard from too-big-to-fail banks, bad and intentionally misleading accounting, irrational exuberance, faulty models, and the ratings agencies.
-In addition, factors I view as important contributors to the crisis, such as the conditions that allowed troublesome runs on the shadow banking system after regulators let Lehman fail, were hardly mentioned.
+In addition, factors I view as important contributors to the crisis, such as the conditions that allowed troublesome runs on the shadow banking system after regulators let Lehman fail, were hardly mentioned at all.

-Macroeconomic models have not fared well in recent years – the models didn’t predict the financial crisis and gave little guidance to policymakers, and I was anxious to hear the laureates discuss what macroeconomists need to do to fix them.
-So I found the lack of consensus on what caused the crisis distressing.
+Macroeconomic models have not fared well in recent years — the models didn’t predict the financial crisis and gave little guidance to policymakers, and I was anxious to hear the laureates discuss what macroeconomists need to do to fix them.
+So I found the continuing disagreement distressing.
 If the very best economists in the profession cannot come to anything close to agreement about why the crisis happened almost four years after the recession began, how can we possibly address the problems?

 This divide in the profession also increases the possibility that the public will be sold false or misleading ideas intended to promote an ideological or political agenda.
 If the experts disagree, how is the public supposed to know what to believe?
 They often don’t have the expertise to analyze policy initiatives on their own, so they rely on experts to help them.
-But when the experts disagree at such a fundamental level, the public can no longer trust what it hears, and that leaves it vulnerable to people peddling all sorts of crazy ideas.
+But when the experts disagree at such a fundamental level, the public can no longer trust what they hear and that leaves them vulnerable to people peddling all sorts of crazy ideas.

 When the recession began, I had high hopes that it would help us to sort between competing macroeconomic models.
 As noted above, it's difficult to choose one model over another because the models do equally well at explaining the past.
-But this recession is so unlike any event for which there is existing data that it pushes the models into new territory that tests their explanatory power (macroeconomic data does not exist prior to 1947 in most cases, so it does not include the Great Depression).
-But, disappointingly, even though I believe the data point clearly toward models that emphasize the demand side rather than the supply side as the source of our problems, the crisis has not propelled us toward a particular class of models as would be expected in a data-driven, scientific discipline.
+But this recession is so unlike any event for which there is existing data that it pushes the models into new territory that tests their explanatory power (macroeconomic data does not exist prior to 1947 in most cases, so it does not contain the Great Depression).
+But, disappointingly, the crisis has not propelled us toward a particular model as would be expected in a data-driven, scientific discipline.
 Instead, the two sides have dug in their heels and the differences – many of which have been aired in public – have become larger and more contentious than ever.